temmyzeus/7th-Place-Solution-UmojaHack-Nigeria-AXA-Vehicle-Insurance-Claim-Challenge-by-UmojaHack-Africa/README.md

 ### Modelling

-Simple Random Forest Classifier was used with predict probabilities and a custo function was used the threshold the probabilities to 0's and 1's with the threshold itself being set at 0.388
+Simple Random Forest Classifier was used with predict probabilities and a custom function was used to threshold the probabilities to 0's and 1's with the threshold itself being set at 0.388